 The smoker is your best outdoor option for the 7-bone steak.
 Apply a good brisket rub and smoke it at a temperature of 225 F (110 C) for around an hour per pound if the cut is over 2 inches thick.
 For thinner steaks, reduce the smoking time to about 30 to 45 minutes per pound.
 Once the meat reaches an internal temperature of 190 F (85 C), remove it from the smoker.

 You can smoke several of these steaks at the same time and it won't affect the cooking time.
 Just be sure to leave space between the steaks so the heat can reach every surface.

 Considering the high concentration of connective tissue, you will find the 7-bone difficult to slice.
-However, it is perfect for pulled beef.
-Add a good brisket-worthy barbecue sauce and serve it on buns.
+It is, however, perfect for pulled beef; add a good brisket-worthy barbecue sauce and serve it on buns.
 A smoked 7-bone steak or roast will not have the same flavor or texture of beef brisket, but it will provide a good meal at a very reasonable price.

 The 7-Bone as a Pot Roast

 At some butchers, you may also find this cut as a 7-bone roast.
 It's one of the more popular and common chuck roasts.
 These thicker cuts tend to be massive amounts of meat, perfect for feeding a family and leaving plenty leftover for a meal or two.
 They also tend to be less expensive than other roasts.